avatar-use-cases/CCO-LD-Avatar/CCO-LD Parsing Example/README.md

-## How to use this example project
+## How to Use This Example Project
 First you must navigate to "CCO-LD Parsing Example/src/containers/Welcome/welcome.component.js" In the "const dataLoader = async ()" function you must specify the .nt file you wish to parse as a parameter of the functon "run".
 NOTE: ensure this .nt file is located in the public folder of the project so it can be reached.